Engelbrecht Cave: Description

-The cave is located on a parcel of open land within the residential area bounded to the north by Jubilee Highway West (the name used for the Princess Highway within Mount Gambier) and by the following roads on its west, south and east sides - Ehret Street, Chute Street and Victoria Terrace.
+The cave is located on a parcel of open land within the residential area bounded to the north by Jubilee Highway West (the name used for the Princes Highway within Mount Gambier) and by the following roads on its west, south and east sides - Ehret Street, Chute Street and Victoria Terrace.

 The cave consists of a collapsed area known as a sinkhole with two main passages - one running in an easterly direction and one running in a westerly direction.
 The east passage which extends about 70 m from the doline's opening, leads to a lake where a water-filled passage leads to an air chamber.
 The west passage which extends about 300 m, is only accessible by cave diving for the majority of its length and includes a major air chamber is located immediately below Jubilee Highway West.

 The ground level at street level adjoining the cave is 41 m above sea level while the water level throughout the cave system is 12 m above sea level.

 Access to the cave within Mount Gambier's street system is via Chute Street.